-- 2. Linear Park at Intersection of W. ain Street and Cayadutta Street:

-- a.
-Introduction:

-- The City should develop a linear park/trail on the City-owned parcel at the intersection of West Main Street and Cayadutta Streets.
-This site is currently utilized by the City of Johnstown for:

-- A yard waste drop-off site in the summer.

-- Snow drop-off site in the winter.
+- > The City should develop a linear park/trail on the City-owned parcel at the intersection of West Main Street and Cayadutta Streets.
+This site is currently utilized by the City of Johnstown for: - a) A yard waste drop-off site in the summer. - b) Snow drop-off site in the winter.